For the Sounders, Sunday’s regular-season finale vs. San Jose has massive playoff implications. Here’s what’s at stake.

 The league historically schedules all of its final regular-season games on the same day, often kicking off at the same time across the nation, maximizing scoreboard watching of results that have playoff implications.
 Whether because of or despite the COVID-19 pandemic, Sunday’s Decision Day is no different.

-The Sounders enter their finale against the San Jose Earthquakes at CenturyLink Field with the possibility of finishing first or at worst, fourth in the Western Conference standings.
+The Sounders enter their finale against the San Jose Earthquakes at CenturyLink Field with the possibility of finishing first or, at worst, fourth in the Western Conference standings.
 A win against San Jose combined with a Sporting Kansas City draw or loss against Real Salt Lake and Portland tying or losing to Los Angeles FC on Sunday clinches the West for Seattle (10-5-6).

 MLS is using points per game to determine standings.